ABolodurin/SocialMedia/README.md

 ###	Authentication and authorization

-- Users can register by username, email and password and login by username and password
+- Users can register by username, email, and password and login by username and password
-- API implemented authentication using the JWT token
+- API uses JWT token authorization
-- The password is stored in a database as a hash
+- The database stores hashed passwords

 ###	Posts